 SMS Games on a Sega Genesis / Mega Drive

-Sega Genesis / Mega Drive consoles can play Master System games through a converter or roms.
+Sega Genesis / Mega Drive consoles can play Master System games through a converter or via roms and a ROM cart.
 This is not emulation, the Genesis console actually has SMS hardware inside it and supports 99% of the SMS library; Some games require the original controller, but patches are available (see below).

-All Genesis ROM carts will play SMS roms without any modification required.
 If you plan on using original cartridges, you can get Sega’s official cartridge adapter called the Power Base Converter, which supports cartridges and cards.
-In my opinion, a better solution for playing SMS cartridges on a Genesis is db Electronic’s Power Base FM, which also supports SMS games with FM sound!
-They also have a much cheaper, “basic” version available for just $20!: http://db-electronics.ca/shop/
+In my opinion, a better solution for playing SMS cartridges on a Genesis is db Electronic’s Power Base Mini, which has a version that supports SMS games with FM sound!:

 Many Sega Master System games support a high-quality sound chip.
 Detailed information is available in the Sega Master System FM Audio section, but here’s a basic example